for this project.

 Here's a view of the chin shadow from the bottom.
 You can see the shadow extending from the bottom of the chin back.
 Don't bring the shading any further forward than the very bottom of the chin.

-to paint a very thin line into thebottom of the widest wrinkle here.
+Paint a real thin line into the bottom of the widest wrinkle here.
 Notice that I have kept the Crease & Wrinkle paint well within the edges of the fold.
 I used the #4 Feathering Mop to soften the edges and create the narrow shadow needed for this wrinkle to stand out.
 Notice that the mop did not pull the paint out of the wrinkle as the #2 Crease Shader would have.
 When I want to do wrinkles the Feathering Mop seems to be the better choice.

 The Crease Shader has high tension bristles which are perfect for pulling paint away from a fold or shadow point.
 The Feathering Mop has low tension fibers which move across the surface more easily thereby pulling less paint allowing for more fine line shadows as seen in the picture here.